matthewmisiaszek/aoc_solves/README.md

 Solves in Python 3

-Run times for each day are listed in each year's README.
-Times measured using M1 MBP.

 ## Running
-Run a single day by running its file.
+Run a single day by running its file `py AoC_20XX/AoC_20XX_XX.py`.

-Run multiple days using common/run_multiple.py.
+Run multiple days using donner/run_multiple.py.
+Enter ranges of years and days as `20XX-20XX:XX-XX` with multiple ranges separated by space.
+The flag `-s` will save outputs for later comparison.

 cd to repo root or to directory containing file before running.

 ## Configuration
-Several options may be set in common/config.ini including:
+A config file is saved to `~/.cache/aoc_blitzen/config.ini` Several options may be set including:
 * Input file directory
 * Input file naming convention
 * Holiday greeting displayed on day 25
 * Output formats

-## DANCER
+## BLITZEN
-### Directory Augmentation and Normalized Code Execution Routine
+### Boilerplate Library for Inputs, Timing, and Zealous Execution Normalization

-DANCER handles several functions common to every day's code:
+Blitzen handles several functions common to every day's code:
 * Append repo root to sys.path
 * Retrieve input file
 * Execute main()